reiddfarmer/clustertracker_va/README.md

 ## Customizing Cluster Tracker

+**Software Requirements:** You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) (version 0.5.0 or later) installed and available on your path.
+You should have python 3 installed on your computer.
+Verify that the python "dateutil" package is included as some versions of python may be missing the dateutil standard package; it can be installed if needed via conda.

+**Input File Requirements:**

+* Mutation annotated protobuf file and corresponding metadata file.
+A gene annotation GTF file and FASTA reference sequence file are also required.
-To generate a website for your set of regions of interest, [you will first need to obtain a geojson representing your regions of interest.](https://geojson-maps.ash.ms).
-You will need to generate a sample-region two-column tsv, with sample identifiers in the first column and the ID of the region they are from in the second column.
-You will need what I'm calling a "lexicon" file to ensure compatibility between names- this is an unheaded csv containing in the first column the base name of each region to be used by the map, and comma separated after that, each other name for that region across your other files.
-An example is provided under data/state_lexicon.txt.
+* To generate a website for your set of regions of interest, [you will first need to obtain a geojson representing your regions of interest.](https://geojson-maps.ash.ms).
+The region name should be specified with the "name" property.
+Each Feature should have an "id" property that can be used to identify the feature numerically.
+An example is provided under [example/data/us-states.geo.json](https://github.com/pathogen-genomics/introduction-website/blob/cdph/example/data/us-states.geo.json) file in the example/data folder.
+* You will need to generate a sample-region two-column tsv, with sample identifiers in the first column and the ID of the region they are from in the second column.
+* You will need what we're calling a "lexicon" file to ensure compatibility between region names- this is an unheaded csv containing in the first column the base name of each region to be used by the map, and comma separated after that, each other name for that region across your other files.
+An example is provided under [example/data/state_lexicon.txt](https://github.com/pathogen-genomics/introduction-website/blob/cdph/example/data/state_lexicon.txt).

+**Aditional Considerations:** Our web site takes advantage of the ability of the [Taxonium](https://taxonium.org/) phylogenetic tree visualization tool to display data hosted from any publicly available web location.
+Currently, to view clusters in Taxonium using the link on the website table requires you to put the final output protobuf file (cview.pb) in a publicly available web location in order to function correctly.
+You can work around this by uploading the cview.pb / cluster_taxonium.pb that is output by the pipeline directly to Taxonium, then search for your cluster of interest from the website table using the search box on the resulting display.

+1. The simplest way to start would be to clone this repository and edit the code in the example folder.
+Follow the instructions in the Quick Start section if you would like to start development from this simple example.
+2. Gather the files mentioned in the Input File Requirements section above.
+If you need to preprocess your data, you can use the example/data/prepare_us_states.py as a model.
-Once you've obtained these files, you can navigate to the data directory and run
+3. Once you've obtained and/or created the required files, you can either (a) copy the src/python files to your working directory, or navigate to the src/python directory and run:

 ```
 python3 master_backend.py -i path/to/your.pb -m path/to/matching/metadata.tsv -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -j path/to/your/geo.json -s path/to/your/sample_regions.tsv -l path/to/your/lexicon.txt -H web/accessible/link/to/index/directory